cargo-signal/Data-Connector/README.md

 <h2><a href="#id6">6&nbsp;&nbsp;&nbsp;Build and Execute Data Connector</a></h2>
 <p>To build, run "mvn clean package" from the command line.</p>
 <p>To execute, run "mvn azure-functions:run" from the command line. </p>
+<p>To get this to run you will need to set the environment variables that are listed in the deployment section.</p>

 <h2><a href="#id7">7&nbsp;&nbsp;&nbsp;Deployment</a></h2>
 <p>Deployment can be achieved via scripts (e.g. PowerShell), CI/CD pipelines or from Visual Studio Code or IntelliJ.</p>